tatianab/elliptic-curves/README.txt

 Terms:
 ECDLP = elliptic curve discrete log problem

+   setup.py
+   To install package, download the folder, then navigate to (outer) primecurves directory.
+Type
+      python setup.py install
+      Then, if you want to edit on your computer (and have changes show up) type: python setup.py develop

 -- /primecurves
    A python package.
 All things related to elliptic curves over prime fields (Z/pZ).